knikop/knikop/README.md

 <br>
 <br>
-In Winter of 2026, I started an ACS in Artificial Intelligence and Data Science at Vanier College.
+In Winter of 2026, I started an AEC in Artificial Intelligence and Data Science at Vanier College.
 The following are some aspects of AI that I have or that I will be studying:
 <br>
 <br>
 <ul>